eduair94/music-bot/TESTING.md

   - `320 kbps` - Premium tier quality (HQ)

 - `identity` (optional): Custom bot identity/branding
-  - Use `"indie"` for the special Ìæ∏ Indie Music Bot branding
+  - Use `"indie"` for the special ÔøΩ Indie Music Bot branding
   - Or any custom name for testing

 - `user` (optional): Target user to set bitrate for